 After months of failing to shorten the time line, leadership decided to contract out the work and fire the 26-person mailroom team.
 Before they took that drastic step, they brought me in to see if I could solve the problem with a team-building training program.

 Speaking only to the client who hired me (Big mistake, it turned out) I created a nifty program.
 I arrived at the client site an hour early to observe the team in action before delivering the training.
-But immediately I noticed much larger problems than merely team issues.
+I immediately noticed much larger problems than merely team issues.

-To begin with, the racial disparity was glaring: as the company was in New Mexico (a largely Hispanic population), there were 24 Hispanic people and two Anglos; it was quite obvious they didn’t speak to each other.
+To begin with, the racial disparity was glaring: as the company was in New Mexico (a largely Hispanic population), there were 24 Hispanic (LatinX) people and two Anglos (White); it was quite obvious they didn’t speak to or listen to each other.
 The two Anglos stayed to themselves, never connecting in any way with the other 24 in the hour I watched them.

 Didn’t seem like my team building program was an answer.
 I promptly threw away the program, went into the assigned training room down the hall, and put two facing chairs in the middle of the room with the rest of the chairs in a circle facing the two middle ones.